bazelbuild/bazel/site/en/docs/user-manual.md

 Note: this flag is only read if Bazel needs to start a new server.
 Changing this option will not cause the server to restart.

+Note: system sleep time where a build is not running is counted as idle time.

 This option may be used by scripts that invoke Bazel to ensure that they do not leave Bazel server processes on a user's machine when they would not be running otherwise.